 A Hazmat Endorsement is valid for five years, though this may differ between states.
+What Is a Hazmat Endorsement?
 At each renewal, you will need to submit new fingerprints, as well as potentially retake the test if there have been any changes since your last attempt.
 Keep track of when your endorsement expires so you can plan ahead and avoid any delays in getting back on the road!
 What isMC Number?

 Can a Hazmat Endorsement Help You Get Paid More?

 A Class A CDL (Commercial Driver's License) can open the door to higher-paying jobs in trucking.
 With a hazmat endorsement added to your license, you could raise your salary up to $71,461 — that's an impressive jump of nearly $18,000!
 Just imagine what additional earning potential you can unlock by adding those extra certifications.
 It’s a great way to maximize your career opportunities and make yourself highly attractive in the job market.
 California DOT number?

 Do Hazmat Endorsements Transfer From One State to Another?

 If you plan to move to a new state, it's important to make sure your hazmat endorsement will transfer.
 Class 9 Hazmat During Transportation.
 Most states require that you resubmit to a background and fingerprint check before transferring your endorsement.
 Check with the requirements of the state you're relocating to so you can be sure that all necessary steps are taken.
 With the right preparation, your hazmat endorsement will be ready for use in no time!
 Learn hereHow to Prepare for a Compliance DOT Audit.